Merkoba/Hue/README.md

 The admin email must go in superuser_emails in user_config.secret.json.
 It's used to take over control of the main room.
 The main room is created on first join, with no roles.
 To get admin on the room use /annex.

-To have a full working system, as it is intended, getting the YouTube api key is very recommended.
-Twitch api key is recommended to support twitch 'videos' (channels work out of the box).
-Mailgun api key is necessary for account creation and password recovery, so it must be provided.
+To have a fully working system, as it is intended, getting all the API keys (YouTube, Twitch, Soundcloud) is very recommended.
+If you don't need some of these, disable them in user_config.json (for example "youtube_enabled: false") Mailgun api key is necessary for account creation and password recovery, so it must be provided.
 A Google Recaptcha key is necessary to enable captcha verification on registration.
-Setup these in user_config.secret.json.
-If you don't want any of these, disable them in the user_config.json
+Setup the API keys in user_config.secret.json.

 Put the files in the directory you want it work and call "npm install".
 That should install all necessary packages.